 What are some strengths of your current relationship?
 What are some areas for improvement?

-What are some strategies you can employ to develop or maintain the characteristics of a healthy relationship?
+Do you feel you have the power to influence your relationship dynamic?
+If so, what are some strategies you can employ to develop or maintain the characteristics of a healthy relationship?

+Is your current relationship one you want to continue?
+Why or why not?

 What resources are available to you if you are struggling within a relationship?